-The information in this report that relates to the estimation of Mineral Resources is based on information compiled by Mr Trent Strickland, a Competent Person who is a Member of the Australasian Institute of Mining and Metallurgy (AusIMM).
-Mr Strickland is a full-time employee of QG Australia Pty Ltd and has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
-Mr Strickland consents to the inclusion in the report of the matters based on his information in the form and context in which it appears.
+The information in this report that relates to the estimation of Mineral Resources is based on information compiled by Mr Trent Strickland, who is a Member of the Australasian Institute of Mining and Metallurgy (AusIMM).
+Mr Strickland is a full time employee of QG Australia Pty Ltd and has sufficient experience which is relevant to the style of mineralisation and type of deposit under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
+Mr Strickland consents to the inclusion in this report of the matters based on his information in the form and context in which it appears.